shivang1305/words_predictor/README.md

 # WORDS PREDICTOR MODEL
-Deep Learning model made on Keras and TensorFlow which use bidirectional Recurrent neural network(RNN) LSTM to predict the next word in the sentence.
+Deep Learning model made on keras and tensorFlow which use bidirectional recurrent neural network(RNN) LSTM to predict the next word in the sentence.

 ## INTRODUCTION